Guide to planning OpenAM deployments. OpenAM provides open source Authentication, Authorization, Entitlement and Federation software.

 OpenAM services use CPU resources to process requests and responses, and essentially to make policy decisions.
 Encryption, decryption, signing, and checking signatures can absorb CPU resources when processing requests and responses.
 Policy decision evaluation depends both on the number of policies configured and on their complexity.

 Memory depends on space for OpenAM code, on the number of live connections OpenAM maintains, on caching of configuration data, user profile data, and stateful session data, and importantly, on holding embedded directory server data in memory.
 The OpenAM code in memory probably never changes while the server is running, as JSPs deployed are unlikely ever to change in production.

 If OpenAM uses the embedded OpenDJ directory server, then the memory needed depends on what you store in the embedded directory and what you calculated as described in Section 4.2, "Sizing For Service Levels".
 The embedded OpenDJ directory server shares memory with the OpenAM server process.
 By default, the directory server takes half of the available heap as database cache for directory data.
-That setting is configurable as described in the OpenDJ Administration Guide section, Database Cache Settings.
+That setting is configurable as described in the OpenDJ directory server documentation.

 4.3.2.
 Sizing Network Connections

 For deployments with sites in multiple locations, be sure to account for configuration, CTS, and identity directory data over WAN links, as this is much more likely to be an issue than replication traffic over LAN links.

 Make sure to size enough bandwidth for peak throughput, and do not forget redundancy for availability.

 4.3.3.
 Sizing Disk I/O and Storage

 As described in Section 5.1.1, "Disk Storage Requirements", the largest disk I/O loads for OpenAM servers arise from logging and from the embedded OpenDJ directory server writing to disk.
 You can estimate your storage requirements as described in that section.